Combination company: Circuits and the syndicate

 Another way the combination business was run was through circuits.
 Local managers struggled with finding a continuous flow of touring companies, because it required them to take multiple trips to New York to make deals with producers.
 “Booking a successful season of touring productions was a complex gamble for the theatre manager,” so the solution was to create a travel circuit.
-(Toten Beard 35).
-A travel circuit is when a group of the theaters all in the same state or neighboring states would band together under one theater manager who would then go to New York to make deals with the Broadway Producers (Toten Beard 25).
+A travel circuit is when a group of the theaters all in the same state or neighboring states would band together under one theater manager, who would then go to New York to make deals with the Broadway producers.
 This idea was much more beneficial for the producer because it provided multiple stops of a tour all guaranteed under one business deal and made tour planning much simpler.

-It was helpful to the local theater managers because it provided a steady stream of business to help keep their theater afloat and also helped them to get the most popular and raved about shows to travel through their city (Poggi10).
-This soon grew into managers from theaters in a large city taking advantage of the smaller theaters by buying them out or making them pay interest to the larger theater (Poggi 10).
+It was helpful to the local theater managers because it provided a steady stream of business to help keep their theater afloat and also helped them to get popular shows to travel through their city.
+This soon grew into managers from theaters in a large city buying them out smaller theaters or making them pay interest to the larger theaters.
 M.B.
-Leavitt was the manager of a popular theater in San Francisco and is given the credit of developing “loosely organized circuits” into centralized booking agencies, which controlled the theatre in large segments of the country (Poggi 11).
+Leavitt was the manager of a popular theater in San Francisco and is given the credit of developing “loosely organized circuits” into centralized booking agencies, which controlled the theatre in large segments of the country.
 He did this by adding small theaters from Omaha to San Francisco to the circuit and having them pay him to provide for the traveling expenses of the company.
-This brought attention to the company because they would be guaranteed sold out one-night stands in smaller towns and a sold out long run in San Francisco (Poggi 10-11).
-This became the foundation of what became a Syndicate.
+This brought attention to the company because they would be guaranteed sold out one-night stands in smaller towns and a sold-out long run in San Francisco This became the foundation of what became a syndicate.